 The rules set forth by local and state government are usually there for a reason.
 As members of the driving public, all of us must follow the laws that have been created to benefit the safety of everyone, regardless of whether one believes those rules and regulations apply to them.
 As most any motorist will understand, ignoring traffic safety laws can lead to very serious consequences.
-As Baltimore personal injury attorneys, and drivers ourselves, the legal team at Lebowitz & Mzhen, LLC, understands why local, state and federal rules and regulations need to be followed.
+As Baltimore personal injury attorneys, and drivers ourselves, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, understands why local, state and federal rules and regulations need to be followed.

 Unfortunately, some drivers -- both those who drive passenger vehicles and those who operate commercial trucks -- the rules of the road and other important regulations are regularly disregarded.
 One area of Maryland state law includes the restrictions that apply to various types and sizes of commercial motor vehicles (CMVs).
 These restrictions are typically based on important safety considerations for a particular portion of roadway and surrounding environs.

 When it comes to trucking-related accidents, some of these incidents can be attributed to instances where the roadway is not well-suited to large or heavy commercial vehicles.
 One of the more common roadway restrictions that many passenger car drivers are likely to see during their daily commute is that of a weight-related truck restriction.
 These types of restrictions may be related to the safety of bridges and overpasses along a specific portion of a highway or rural route.
 Others may be created to preserve the integrity of the roadway surface, which can be affected by a constant volume of heavily loaded 18-wheeler semis.